FSU shooting victims include a school employee whose dad was a Cuban exile turned CIA operative

 Authorities have not yet revealed a motive for the shooting, which began around lunchtime Thursday just outside the student union.

-Officials have also not identified the victims, though family members have said that university employee Robert Morales was one of those who were killed.
-Here is what we know about Morales.
+Officials have also not identified the victims who died.
+A family member said that university employee Robert Morales was one of those who were killed.
+Attorneys for the family of the second victim identified him as Tiru Chabba, a food service vendor executive.
+Here is what we know about Morales and Chabba.

 Robert Morales was a university dining coordinator who had worked at Florida State since 2015, according to his LinkedIn profile.